SnehasishMridha/hello-world/README.md

 # hello-world
 1st repository
-i am net to gitbit.
+i am new to gitbit.